epfllibrary/infoscience-imports/README.md

 ## General workflow : Modular Python Scripts

-THe data pipeline is breaked down into separate Python scripts, each responsible for a specific task
+The data pipeline is breaked down into separate Python scripts, each responsible for a specific task

 1. **Harvesting**: Regularly fetch publications from Wos and Scopus based on a publication date range.
 2. **Deduplication**: Merge the fetched data into a single dataframe with unique dedupicated metadata.